cncf-tags/green-reviews-tooling/docs/proposals/proposal-001-trigger-and-deploy.md

 ### Subscribing to Releases

-A JSON file of CNCF projects and any sub components will be stored in the tooling repo e.g.
+A JSON file of CNCF projects will be stored in the green-reviews-tooling repo.
+Optionally multiple configurations of a CNCF project can be deployed e.g.

 ```json
 {